Azospirillum: Characteristics

-The genus Azospirillum belongs in the alpha-Proteobacteria class of bacteria.
-Azospirillum are gram-negative, do not form spores, and have a slightly-twisted oblong-rod shape.
+The genus Azospirillum belongs in the Alphaproteobacteria class of bacteria.
+Azospirillum are gram-negative, do not form spores, and have a slightly twisted oblong-rod shape.
 Azospirillum have at least one flagellum and sometimes multiple flagella, which they use to move rapidly.
-Azospirillum are aerobic, but many can also function as microaerobic diazotrophs, meaning, under low oxygen conditions, they can change inert nitrogen from the air into biologically useable forms.
+Azospirillum are aerobic, but many can also function as microaerobic diazotrophs, meaning, under low oxygen conditions, they can change inert nitrogen from the air into biologically usable forms.
 At least three species, A. melinis, A. thiophilum, and A. humicireducens are facultative anaerobes, and can live, if necessary, without oxygen.
 Growth of Azospirillum is possible between 5 °C and 42 °C and in substrates with a pH of 5 to 9, with optimal growth occurring around 30 °C and 7 pH.
 Microbiologists use nitrogen-free semi-solid media to isolate Azospirillum from samples.
 The most commonly used media is called "NFb".

 Discovery and reclassification

 The first species described in the genus was originally named Spirillum lipoferum in 1925 by M.W.
 Beijerinck.
-In Brazil, during the 1970s, similar strains of this species were found associated with the roots of grain plants by scientists lead by Dr. Johanna Döbereiner.
+In Brazil, during the 1970s, similar strains of this species were found associated with the roots of grain plants by scientists led by Dr. Johanna Döbereiner.
 Her group discovered that these bacteria had the ability to fix nitrogen.
 Due to this discovery, Spirillum lipoferum was reclassified in 1978 as Azospirillum lipoferum by Jeffery Tarrand, Noel Krieg, and Döbereiner, who also added Azospirillum brasilense to the genus.
 By 2020, twenty-one species of Azospirillum had been described, most of which had been discovered after the year 2000.

 Origin of name

-The prefix “Azo-” comes from the French word “azote”, which means nitrogen.
+The prefix "Azo-" comes from the French word "azote", which means nitrogen.
 This prefix is used to denote the ability of the bacteria to fix atmospheric nitrogen.
-The ending “-spirillum” refers to the shape of the bacteria which is similar to spiral-shaped bacteria in the genus Spirillum.
+The ending "-spirillum" refers to the shape of the bacteria, which is similar to spiral-shaped bacteria in the genus Spirillum.